shepherliu/multichain-cloud/README.md

     npm run build

-  *6. see our daemon website https://multichain-cloud.vercel.app*
+  *6. see our daemon website: https://multichain-cloud.vercel.app*

-  *7. see our daemon video*
+  *7. see daemon video send nft using unstoppable domains api: https://youtu.be/Wza1ESuXDtQ*

 ***How it works***: